sathyaprakash0026/UX_Portfolio_rating_Dynamic/README.md

 # This is were you can give Ratings and Feedback Regarding the portfolio
 ![alt text](image-2.png)

-# View their Results based on ratings and feedback that you give
+# View their Results based on ratings and feedback that you gave
 ![alt text](image-3.png)